Monash-Connected-Autonomous-Vehicle/JMSS-CoCurricular/Week 2.md

 <img src="./images/6.png" alt="drawing" width="200"/><br>
 And don't forget to create your circuit!
 Try placing an Arduino and a breadboard beside each other.
 To create a wire, click on one of the holes from either the Arduino or the breadboard and link it to the other preferred hole. <br>
 <img src="./images/7.png" alt="drawing" width="200"/><br>
 Oh and if you need to change the colours of the wire, don't fret!
-Look at the tab above and you could see this option. <br>
+Look at the tab above and you could see this option.
+By convention, ground wires are black and Vcc wires are red.<br>
 <img src="./images/8.png" alt="drawing" width="200"/><br>
 You would be able to change the wire colour and the wire type from there.<br>
 Here is the example circuit that you would be creating today.
 Happy creating!<br>